neulab/contextual-mt/README.md

 # Workflows

 To facilitate reproducing the paper results, we include files to run the whole trainign and evaluation pipelines.

 Start by install [ducttape](https://github.com/jhclark/ducttape).

-## *Measuring and Increasing Context Usage* paper
+## *Measuring and Increasing Context Usage*

 Start by modifying the relevant paths in `tapes/cxmi_paper.tconf`.
-Also modify the `submitter` to the one best for you system.
+Also modify the `submitter` to the one best suited for you system.
+The original work used the `slurm` submitter.

 ```
 ducttape tapes/cxmi_paper.tape -C tapes/cxmi_paper.tconf -j $num_parallel_jobs